IIYAMA12/cssttr/setup/readme.md

 * Go to advanced.
 * Check the checkbox: `Press tab to highlight each item on a webpage`

 This will allow you to stop at links and navigation links with your tab key.
-I assume people with disabilities do enable this by default.
+I assume people with specific disabilities do enable this by default.

 ![Safari preferences](readme_content/safariVoorkeuren.png)